andres81/spring-keycloak-websockets-chat-app/README.md

 5. In the top left corner, choose "create realm", and create a realm called: "chat-app-realm".
 6. Import the settings from *realm-import.json* provided in this project.
 7. Add two new users: "johan", and "tinus".
 Choose a password of your choosing.
+8. Edit the new users to give them both the role "USER" in the tab "ROLE MAPPINGS"

 #### Building the backend